helsing72/ops/Doc/Prerequisites.md

 Experimental support exist for Python 2.7.

 ## Delphi ##
-OPS has been used with Delphi XE2 and Delphi 10.1 Berlin.
+OPS has been used with Delphi XE2, Delphi 10.1 and Delphi 10.2.

 ## Ada ##
 The Ada implementation requires Ada 2012 support.